 If you have lost power you will need to clear spoiled food from your fridge and discard any other supplies that have been exposed to heat, smoke or soot.
-"Make a list of the spoiled food and take your best guess on value – we don’t need every detail, to help process a claim," says QBE’s National Relationship Manager – Claims David Kneipp.
+"Make a list of the spoiled food and take your best guess on value – we don’t need every detail, to help process a claim," says QBE’s General Manager, Claims, Arron Mann.

 What happens next?

 If your home is uninhabitable, secure it before you leave, The WA Department of Fire Emergency Services (DFES) offers this advice “You will need to take reasonable precautions to protect your home from the weather and potential theft or vandalism such as covering any holes in the roof or walls.
 You need to make sure that any doors, windows or openings are secure and only approved access to the site is allowed.
 This can be done by locking and securing external doors and openings.
 If necessary, use plywood sheeting or install temporary fencing.”